 David Brock, in The Republican Noise Machine, points out that television news shows often bring on a conservative guest to represent one side of an issue, and then “balance” that with a supposedly “liberal” guest from the world of journalism or academia.
 The journalist or professor takes each issue separately, looks at it from all sides, and expresses her viewpoint in a way she perceives as objective.
 The conservative guest will relentlessly and often powerfully deliver the message d’jour of the conservative movement, while the supposedly liberal guest appears weak and uncommitted, exemplifying the famous quote by Robert Frost, “A liberal man is too broad-minded to take his own side in a quarrel.”

-At some point in the raw diet debates, what I see as my broad-mindedness and objectivity come across as an unwillingness to take a stand, a loathsome form of wishy-washiness.
+At some point in the raw dog food diet debates, what I see as my broad-mindedness and objectivity come across as an unwillingness to take a stand, a loathsome form of wishy-washiness.
 It’s frustrating, because I’m allergic to gurus and would rather people make their own decisions than adopt mine, even if their decision is, in my view, the wrong one.
 So, what to do?

 Those on both sides could learn a thing or two about framing the debate from Lakoff.
 We need to use terms that will be helpful to the seekers, those swing voters of the dog food wars, and stop using language that triggers fear.
 Extremists arguing either way, sometimes deliberately and sometimes unconsciously, use fear to get people to do what they think they should do, and the only ethical course is to stop.
 Stop telling them they are killing their dogs.